Zoryn4163/ZOmicronInfo/README.md

 Currently, the program features a simple console that, when opened directly without any parameters, will initialize a JSON blob containing all Pokemon data in the game currently.
 The console will then prompt for user input, and expects either the **internal name** of a Pokemon, or it's **national dex ID**.

-If the colours that it uses are annoying or distracting, they can be disabled by launching the program with the argument **"-nc"**.
+Colours can be disabled by launching the program with the argument **"-nc"**.
-This will simply disable colouring, and everything will be the default gray.
+This will simply disable colouring, and all text outputs will be the default gray.

 If someone wants to use an external program alongside mine, a request for a pokemon can be made and piped out using any framework's output redirection.
 To do this, the program would be started with the first argument being the name or ID that would normally be entered followed by "-p".